Ian-Blanshard/MP3-Climbing-Log/TESTING.md

 bug fix delete mst recent session/ climb insteasd of one that butti was for

+drop down on edit climb was not showing correct grade

 ***

 ### Testing User Stories <a name="testing-user-stories"></a>